 Bedeken means "the veiling ceremony" in Yiddish, and is important in Jewish cultures because "the veil symbolizes the idea of modesty and shows that however attractive the bride is, her soul and character is paramount," says Shiner.
 Now it's time for parents to lead the bride and groom to the public marriage ceremony that takes place under the marriage canopy known as the "huppa," "huppah," or "chuppah."

 Even in the case of more traditional Jewish religious ceremonies, the vibe is much more laid-back, explains Shiner.
 "If the couple is secular, they may not even have what many would consider a 'real' ceremony," she says.
 "Guests may stand the whole time, and everyone is mingling and embracing.
 There's not much formality."
-The weather in Israel is pleasant most of the year, so many couples choose an al fresco ceremony and/or reception spot, says Plotkin-Ezra, who chose a small hall with both indoor and outdoor accommodations.
-"Itzik and I really love the summer," she says, "so we wanted an exterior ceremony and cocktail hour, but an interior for the meal and dancing."
+Given the year-round fair weather in Israel, outdoor celebrations are most popular.

-In Jewish law, the marriage is considered "official" once the groom has given the bride "something of great value," i.e. places a ring on her finger, explains Shiner.
+In Jewish law, the marriage is considered official once the groom has given the bride "something of great value," i.e. places a ring on her finger, explains Shiner.
 Customarily, the wedding band was required to be plain with no diamonds or any other adornments.
-Nowadays, many brides, including Plotkin-Ezra, choose to also purchase a ring for their husbands, and thus exchange rings during the ceremony.
+Nowadays, many brides choose to also purchase a ring for their husbands, and thus exchange rings during the ceremony.

 Breaking of the Glass